 After 2 weeks

 While most babies will need to feed frequently throughout the night for several months, some will begin to sleep longer intervals.
 After baby regains his/her birth weight (around 10-14 days of life), it is normally safe to allow baby to sleep longer intervals (1).
 Some moms like to wake at this time to pump or hand express to relieve any pressure they might feel in their breasts.
-This is also a good time to start saving milk to return to work or school.
+This can be a good time to start saving milk to return to work or school.
 But other moms take this time to get more sleep.
 Do whatever works for you and your family!
+If your breasts do feel full and you need to express, but you worry about having to wake every night to relieve that pressure, know that this will not last forever!
+Try expressing just long enough to relieve the pressure and your breasts will adjust.
 Any experiences with this?
 Share in the comments.

 Get more breastfeeding wisdom and answers to commonly asked questions with our Confident Breastfeeding Course.
 Click the image below.

 (1) Lauwers, J. & Swisher, A..
 (2011).
 Breastfeeding in the early weeks.
 Counseling the Nursing Mother (5th ed., pp. 378).
 Boston, MA: Jones and Bartlett Publishers.